 However, BolehVPN’s kill switch and DNS leak protection aren’t enabled by default, so it is easy to forget to turn on these important security features.
 Also, the no-logs policy isn’t guaranteed 100% of the time, which is very problematic.

 If you want one of the safest VPNs on the market, I recommend ExpressVPN — all of its apps are extremely secure, and its no-logs policy has been independently audited and confirmed.

 No, BolehVPN doesn’t work with Netflix.
-I couldn’t unblock Netflix US or UK even with BolehVPN’s dedicated streaming servers.
-BolehVPN also can’t unblock BBC iPlayer or Disney+, but it does work with Amazon Prime, Hulu, and some other less popular sites.
+It also can’t access BBC iPlayer or Disney+, but it does work with Amazon Prime, Hulu, and some other less popular sites.

-I recommend using ExpressVPN to unblock Netflix — it consistently works with Netflix and has some of the fastest streaming speeds out there.
+I recommend using ExpressVPN to access Netflix — it consistently works with Netflix and has some of the fastest streaming speeds out there.

 Is BolehVPN easy to use?

 No, BolehVPN isn’t easy to use.
 It only has dedicated apps for Windows and macOS, and they’re not intuitive — they’re hard to navigate, don’t have quick-connect features, and the settings aren’t self-explanatory.

 On iOS and Android, you need to use third-party OpenVPN clients (or BolehVPN’s APK file on Android).
 While the installation process is fast, setting up the apps is complicated.

 My top recommendation for torrenting is ExpressVPN — it allows P2P traffic on 3,000+ servers, it’s fast and easy to use, and it has excellent security features, including a 100% no-logs policy that has been independently audited and confirmed.